 Poison dart frogs have bright-colored bodies and are known for their toxicity.
-While some of them have high toxicity others have low or even no noticeable toxicity.
+While some have high toxicity, others have low or even no noticeable toxicity.
 The toxicity comes from the diet of the dart frog that consists of insects like ants and termites.
-In captivity, poison dart frogs are fed a diet that doesn’t cause the skin of the frog to be toxic.
+In captivity, poison dart frogs are fed a diet that doesn’t cause the frog’s skin to be toxic.
 So, they can be kept safely as pets.

 Size and weight

-A majority of the poison dart frog species are small with sizes from 0.59 inches (1.5 centimeters) to some larger species that can measure up to 2.4 inches (6 centimeters).
-They’re quite tiny animals that are even smaller than some insects that crested geckos feed on.
+A majority of the poison dart frog species are small, with sizes from 0.59 inches (1.5 centimeters) to some larger species that can measure up to 2.4 inches (6 centimeters).
+They’re pretty tiny animals, even smaller than some insects that crested geckos feed on.
 A poison dart frog has an average weight of 1 oz.
 (28 grams).

 Poison dart frogs lay eggs in moist places.
-When hatched the little babies, also called tadpoles, get on the adults to get to a body of water.
 The tadpoles go through a process (metamorphose) like other species of frogs.